Winding of simple walks on the square lattice: Winding angle distribution of an unconstrained random walk

 \begin{corollary}[Jacobi elliptic functions as characteristic functions] Let $\theta^\square_{j+1/2}$ be the winding angle around $(-1/2,-1/2)$ as in Theorem \ref{thm:hypsecant} with the convention $\theta^\square_{-1/2}=0$.
 If we denote by $\{\cdot\}_{A} : \R \to A$ rounding to the closest element of $A\subset\R$ (conflicts do not arise here) then we have the characteristic functions

 where $\cn(\cdot,k)$ and $\dn(\cdot, k)$ are Jacobi elliptic functions with modulus $k$. \end{corollary}

-In order to approach this problem we require a new building block, in the sense of Section \ref{sec:walksaxis}, that involves walks that start on an axis but end at a general point.
-In particular we will consider the set $\mathcal{C}_n$ of non-empty walks $w$ starting at $(n,0)$ and staying strictly inside the positive quadrant, i.e. $w_i \in \Z_{>0}^2$ for $1\leq i\leq |w|$, with generating function $C_n(t)$.
+Even though Theorem \ref{thm:hypsecant} and Corollary \ref{thm:charfuns} are stated for simple walks on the square lattice, the proofs that follow deal exclusively with simple diagonal walks.
+In order to approach the problem we require a new building block, in the sense of Section \ref{sec:walksaxis}, that involves walks that start on an axis but end at a general point.
+In particular we will consider the set $\mathcal{C}_n$ of non-empty diagonal walks $w$ starting at $(n,0)$ and staying strictly inside the positive quadrant, i.e. $w_i \in \Z_{>0}^2$ for $1\leq i\leq |w|$, with generating function $C_n(t)$.

 \begin{lemma} For any $m>0$, $C_n(t)$ satisfies